dhs-gov/sentopic-azure/README.md

 | `.pptx` | No | Coming soon.|

-Note that each file attachment may use the same `file` keyword.
+Note that each file attachment may use the same `file` parameter name.
 Optionally, a stop words list may be added using the file name `stopwords.txt`.

 ```bash
 curl --location --request POST 'https://<domain>/sentopic'